-The outcome of the implementation of the Seven-Year Plan for the Development of JINR for 2017-2023 should be the completion of the first stage in the creation of new and modernization of existing experimental physics facilities at JINR for the implementation of new promising scientific research programs at the forefront of modern physics.
-By 2024, the basic configuration of the NICA accelerator complex will be created, the DRIBs-III cyclotron complex will be modernized, the Baikal-GVD deep-water neutrino telescope with a volume of 0.5 km3 will be built, the IBR-2 neutron pulsed reactor with a complex of spectrometers will be upgraded, and the Multifunctional Information and Computing Complex will be modernized.
+The outcome of the implementation of the Seven-Year Plan for the Development of JINR for 2017-2023 was the completion of the first stage in the creation of new and modernization of existing experimental physics facilities at JINR for the implementation of new promising scientific research programmes.
+The chain of accelerators of the NICA collider injection complex was put into operation, including ion sources, a linear accelerator and two synchrotrons, and the main collider systems were prepared for a cycle of technological tests, the DRIBs-III cyclotron complex was modernized, the Baikal-GVD deep-water neutrino telescope with an effective working volume of 0.6 km3 was built, the IBR-2 neutron pulsed reactor with a complex of spectrometers was upgraded, and the Multifunctional Information and Computing Complex was modernized.

-However, to ensure that JINR continue to be one of the world's leading centers for basic research in nuclear physics, it is necessary to further improve experimental facilities and implement new promising projects.
+To ensure that JINR continue to be one of the world's leading centres carrying out multidisciplinary fundamental and applied research, it is necessary to further improve experimental facilities and implement new promising projects.